emakred/stuff/Ruby_access_to_ARMS.md

-# Ruby Example for USDA's Economic Research Service API's #
+# Ruby Example #

-The purpose of this document is to provide example code for interacting with [USDA'S Econmic Research Service data](http://www.ers.usda.gov/developer.aspx#.Up-EHmSActQ) via its REST API.
-[Learn more about the API here](http://www.ers.usda.gov/developer/data-apis.aspx#.Up-FNWSActQ).
+The purpose of this document is to provide example code for interacting with the [ARMS](http://ers.usda.gov/data-products/arms-farm-financial-and-crop-production-practices.aspx) via its REST API.

 ## A Basic Interface to the API ##

-Below is a simple class implementing an API to the ERS data.
+Below is a simple class implementing an API to the ARMS data.
+Note:  ERS APIs require a key which can be obtained at [http://api.data.gov](http://api.data.gov).
+Please replace the ENTER_API_KEY_HERE text below with your registered key.

 ```ruby
 module USDA